Week 2 Healthy Minds need Healthy Bodies

 Bring a Registered Dietician in to speak on the glycemic index.
 Find an interesting wellness-related topic and the lunch crowd will be eating up the new information.

 Try a company-wide stretch break program.
-Bringing in a fitness expert to lead your colleagues through an energizing stretch routine appropriate to your workplace.
-Related resource: Stretches For the Active Workplace, Stretches For the Office Workplace
+Bringing in a fitness expert to lead your colleagues through an energizing stretch routine appropriate to your workplace. see Standing Stretches for the

 Start a Checklist of Good Work Habits